ohsevin/VivumLab/docs/core/Storage.md

 There are 3 kinds of storage related to Docker and Docker compose.
 And by extension, VivumLab.

 - Ephemeral - This storage disappears when the container is shut down.
-It's used for things like temp storage for a containers services.
+It's used for things like temporary storage for a containers services.

 - Volume - These are mounted by the container and 'map' a physical (host, ubuntu) directory, to a containers internal directory.
 Volumes are used for persistent storage.
 For instance, Mysql's DB storage directories are mapped to host folders so that even if the container restarts, the db's storage exists when it restarts.
 You'll see these referenced in docker-compose.yml files like this: